CopperSpice API 2.0.0

 ConstantValueDescription

-QProcess::ManagedInputChannel 0 QProcess manages the input of the running process.
-This is the default input channel mode of QProcess.
+QProcess::ManagedInputChannel 0 QProcess manages the input of the running task.
+Default input channel mode of QProcess.

-QProcess::ForwardedInputChannel 1 QProcess forwards the input of the main process onto the running process.
-The child process reads its standard input from the same source as the main process.
-The main process must not try to read its standard input while the child process is running.
+QProcess::ForwardedInputChannel 1 QProcess forwards the input of the CopperSpice application to the running command.
+The CopperSpice application must not read from standard input while the command is running.

 See also